 Do You Need to Do Anything?

 It is not necessary for you to take any action.
-This is because we do not share your information except to service the business relationship you have with us.
+This is because we do not share your information except to service and grow the business relationship you have with us.
 You do not need to “opt-out” or “opt-in” as you may have done with other financial companies because we do not sell your information.

 Confidentiality Practices for Victims of Domestic Violence or Abuse